exakat/exakat/docs/Annex.rst

 * :ref:`Trait 'a' not found  <trait-not-found>`
 * :ref:`Trait method M has not been applied, because there are collisions with other trait methods on C <method-collision-traits>`
 * :ref:`Trait method f has not been applied, because there are collisions with other trait methods on x <useless-alias>`
+* :ref:`Trying to access array offset on value of type boolean <null-or-boolean-arrays>`
+* :ref:`Trying to access array offset on value of type float <null-or-boolean-arrays>`
+* :ref:`Trying to access array offset on value of type int <null-or-boolean-arrays>`
 * :ref:`Trying to access array offset on value of type null <null-or-boolean-arrays>`
 * :ref:`Trying to access array offset on value of type null <scalar-are-not-arrays>`
 * :ref:`Uncaught ArgumentCountError: Too few arguments to function, 0 passed <wrong-number-of-arguments>`